-Trails are still monitored by only a few volunteers, which means some need considerable work.
+Trails are still monitored by only a few volunteers, which means some need considerable work. apart from Lighthouse trail, green spaces have stayed the same Great trails, artisan feeling.
+Beutiful views, and swimming.
+Lighthouse community centre is great

 Agriculture

 No common sense as to ALR applications With the ALC control of land that cannot grow anything.